The following document was sent out regularly on the DNA-NEWBIES mailing list.

 Is there an acronym or abbreviation list somewhere?

 The ISOGG wiki has this list

-The DNA Adoption website has this list
+The DNA Adoption website has this list of acronyms:

 The ISOGG wiki has detailed explanations of all these terms.